Carsome raises $50M for its used-car sales platform in Southeast Asia – TechCrunch

 He added, “we want to establish a brand and a standard that advocates trust, transparency, consistency of service and quality assurance across the region that people and businesses can rely on to make their purchasing decisions.”

-The startup, which competes with a number of players including Carro in Singapore, BeliMobilGue in Indonesia, and Carmudi, plans to use the fresh capital to expand to more markets in Southeast Asia such as the Philippines.
+The startup, which competes with a number of players, including Carro in Singapore, BeliMobilGue in Indonesia and Carmudi, plans to use the fresh capital to expand to more markets in Southeast Asia, such as the Philippines.

 Cheng said Carsome aspires to become “the Visa/Master network of auto transactions, and build a collaborative ecosystem of partners to provide the best experience to consumers in Southeast Asia.”